 Please do!
 We encourage you to contact us during the week.
 In fact, we'll contact you every week between appointments just to see how you're managing, answer questions, and keep you moving forward if you're stuck, confused, or overwhelmed.
 You'll never feel like you're doing all this alone in between sessions.
 You're very brave to take this step and to do the work involved, but we'll be with you all the way.
 (Return to top.)

 Medication might not be necessary.
 Many people find therapy alone to be effective enough.
 Medication provides only temporarily relief, but symptoms come back once they stop taking them.
 ERP, by contrast, provides permanent relief.
 It gives OCD sufferers a technique to "boss back" the OCD, reclaim their lives, and prevent relapses.
 The majority of our clients, and we've seen many severe cases, benefit from therapy with no medication at all.
 And those who are on meds, usually wean off them (supervised by their MD) by the time ERP therapy is concluded.

 Medication may be unnecessary.

-There are at least a dozen medications for OCD, such as "SSRIs," "Tricyclic Antidepressants," "Anxiolytic Benzodiazapines," and "Neuroleptics," who's names I'm not permitted to mention, but you can discuss with your doctor.
+There are at least a dozen medications for OCD, such as "SSRIs," "Tricyclic Antidepressants," "Anxiolytic Benzodiazapines," and "Neuroleptics," who's names we're not permitted to mention, but you can discuss your options with your doctor.
 Different things work for different people and it sometimes involves some trial and error before the right medication is found for each individual.
 So if one medication doesn't work, don't give up.
 Each person's chemistry is different, and usually there is some medication that will work for you.